-Possible career settings include:
+Potential career roles include:

-Graduates of the MS in Psychology program with the Applied Behavior Analysis (ABA) specialization who go on to receive Board Certified Behavior Analyst® (BCBA®) certification1 may also be prepared to work in the following areas:
+Graduates of the MS in Psychology program with the Applied Behavior Analysis (ABA) specialization who go on to receive Board Certified Behavior Analyst® (BCBA®) certification may also be prepared to work in the following areas:

 No other school would have enabled me to complete my degree, be a mother, and travel in and out of the country as a working professional.